 In March 2018, the Law Society of England and Wales released survey results on gender equality in the legal profession.

 According to the US Census Bureau, More than 1 in 3 Lawyers are Women

 Take a look at how statistics were brought to life in this short video by the Federal Bar Association.

-And to put all the numbers above in context, check out these Lawyer Demographics, as compiled by the American Bar Association.
+And to put all the numbers above in context, check out these Legal Profession Statistics, as compiled by the American Bar Association.